-Although it is an open and dynamic model, constantly being redefined its attributes are more difficult permeable to cultural changes that can overthrow perspectives of the they hegemonic model, precisely because are rooted in The major challenges to contemporary Islamic masculinity therefore, arise from within, from the relationship with patterns of Muslim male that while emerging in the same European public space, contradict dominant features, both those shared with hegemonic example heterosexuality - and those for properly In addition, the expression of masculinity in relation to Muslim family proposes, in a deterritorialized and de-cultured context, the re-articulation of the two classical poles of Muslim hegemonic masculinity, that are being male and being Muslim.
+Although it is an open and dynamic model, constantly being redefined its attributes are more difficult permeable to cultural changes that can overthrow perspectives of the hegemonic model, precisely because they are rooted in the Sacred.

+The major challenges to contemporary Islamic masculinity therefore, arise from within, from the relationship with patterns of Muslim male that while emerging in the same European public space, contradict dominant features, both those shared with hegemonic masculinity - for example heterosexuality - and those properly Islamic.

+In addition, the expression of masculinity in relation to Muslim family proposes, in a de-territorialized and de-cultured context, the re-articulation of the two classical poles of Muslim hegemonic masculinity, that are being male and being Muslim.

-The model proposed in the interviews, in fact, not explicates the revival of pre-existing patriarchal structures, but puts them in dialogue with hegemonic corresponding elements, religiously endorsed: in particular, from the descriptions of the ideal or real wives and family relationships, arises implicitly the classical idea of complementarity between man and woman, playing different and pre-established roles within a common religious project that tends towards God.
+The model proposed in the interviews, in fact, not explicates the revival of preexisting patriarchal structures, but puts them in dialogue with hegemonic corresponding elements, religiously endorsed: in particular, from the descriptions of the ideal or real wives and family relationships, arises implicitly the classical idea of complementarity between man and woman, playing different and pre-established roles within a common religious project that tends towards God.